someodd/someodd.github.io/_posts/2024-03-31-irc-server.md

 check service file see which user runs as or make znc run as a user...

 in hex chat i have `znc.someodd.zip/6669` and default login method with my admin password and I mamke sure the username is the right username (don't use default info)

+NEEDS TO USE HOOK POST HOOK FOR RENEWAL...
+LETSENCRYPT

 ### backing up